liamreoch/gnome-shell-extensions-hue-control/README.md

 ### Local testing
 If you're planning on making contributions, edits, etc and you need to test it locally:

-To enable the plugin for development, move the directory to:
+To enable the plugin for development, move the directory to the extensions directory:

-~/.local/share/gnome-shell/extensions/
+`~/.local/share/gnome-shell/extensions/`

 As extension requires schema for values, you will need to compile the gschema:

-Move into the extension directory: cd huelights@reoch.net
+Move into the extension directory:

+`cd huelights@reoch.net`

 Then compile:

-glib-compile-schemas schemas/
+`glib-compile-schemas schemas/`

-Finally, to enable the extension: gnome-extensions enable huelights@reoch.net
+Finally, to enable the extension:

+`gnome-extensions enable huelights@reoch.net`

 ### Translations:

 Any assistance you can provide would be greatly appreciated.

-// Create directory for new language (this is Spanish) mkdir -p locale/es/LC_MESSAGES
+Create directory for new language (this is Spanish)

+`mkdir -p locale/es/LC_MESSAGES`

-// Create po file
+Create po file

-msginit --locale=es --input=huelights.pot --output-file=locale/es/LC_MESSAGES/huelights.po
+`msginit --locale=es --input=huelights.pot --output-file=locale/es/LC_MESSAGES/huelights.po`

-// Using poEdit (or similar), add translations
+Using poEdit (or similar), add translations

-// Generate binary .mo file
+Generate binary .mo file

-msgfmt locale/es/LC_MESSAGES/huelights.po -o locale/es/LC_MESSAGES/huelights.mo
+`msgfmt locale/es/LC_MESSAGES/huelights.po -o locale/es/LC_MESSAGES/huelights.mo`